refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ## Introduction

-Before the existence of refine, building CRUD applications and data-intensive apps in React had always involved a painstaking repetitive process. [refine](https://github.com/refinedev/refine) eliminates this by providing a set of helper hooks, components, and service providers that are decoupled and independent of the UI components and business logic used in your application.
+Before the existence of **refine**, building CRUD applications and data-intensive apps in React had always involved a painstaking repetitive process. [refine](https://github.com/refinedev/refine) eliminates this by providing a set of helper hooks, components, and service providers that are decoupled and independent of the UI components and business logic used in your application.
 This provides room for customizability and speed in building your application.

-refine’s service providers make sure that you can easily connect to any custom REST, GraphQL backend as well as most BAAS(Backend as a service) such as [Airtable](https://www.airtable.com/).
-In this article, we will be building a simple React CRUD application using refine and Airtable, a famous backend service to illustrate how you can power your applications with refine.
+**refine**'s service providers make sure that you can easily connect to any custom REST, GraphQL backend as well as most BAAS(Backend as a service) such as [Airtable](https://www.airtable.com/).
+In this article, we will be building a simple React CRUD application using **refine** and Airtable, a famous backend service to illustrate how you can power your applications with **refine**.

 Steps we'll cover: